Git Push

 Make sure to commit to that branch, and the next time you do a git push, everything should be fine.

-Anyway, let’s move into the below section to learn how to push changes to the repository forcibly.
+Anyway, let’s move into the section below to learn how to push changes to the repository forcefully.

 Force Git Push